-Mandatory or specific requirements: The Child Safe Organisation Policy is the overarching policy for the Council of Barker College and the Child Safety Report Procedures apply to all New South Wales School campus and staff.
+Mandatory or specific requirements: The Child Safe Organisation Policy is the overarching policy.
+The Child Safety Report Procedures apply to both New South Wales (NSW) and the Northern Territory School campus and staff.

-Responsibility: The Head of Barker College and the Head of Marri Mittigar School.
+Responsibility: The Head of Barker College.

 1.1 General